tracel-ai/burn/contributor-book/src/guides/adding-a-new-operation-to-burn.md

 3. added powf to the implementations of `FloatOperationDescription` enum under [burn-fusion/src/stream/context.rs](https://github.com/tracel-ai/burn/blob/0368409eb3a7beaeda598c0c8ce1dc0c2c8c07cc/burn-fusion/src/stream/context.rs#L726)

 Adding pow to wgpu was actually pretty easy due to the design.
-Element-wise tensor ops are just vectorized scalar ops, and given that raising a tensor to a scalar power prior to the tensor version, I just reused the code for scalar powf.
+The way wgpu handles tensor-scalar operations is by transforming both into a sequence of vectorized scalar operations.
+Since powf already existed in burn-wgpu, It was pretty easy to reuse the existing implementation for the situation where both sides of the operation were tensors.

-Here is where code was added
+Here is where code was added for powf in burn-wgpu:
 1. to the implementation of
    [`TensorOps` under `burn-wgpu/src/ops/float_ops.rs`](https://github.com/tracel-ai/burn/blob/0368409eb3a7beaeda598c0c8ce1dc0c2c8c07cc/burn-wgpu/src/ops/float_ops.rs#L513)
 2. the function being called was added to